There are three parties to a Bill of Exchange, and thus, Kenya is no exception in every country.

-- Bill of exchange is mostly used in international trade to settle payments for goods and services.
+- Bill of exchange is primarily used in international trade to settle payments for goods and services.

-- Format of a bill of exchange: – From the above, it could be realized that the very format of a bill of exchange is depicted by by its function and the parties involved.
+- Format of a bill of exchange: – From the above, it could be realized that its function and the parties involved depict the very format of a bill of exchange.

 - Surely, a bill of exchange is used for both inland trade and international trade.
-Thus, we have inland bill of exchange and international bill of exchange.
-All these types of bill of exchange exist for use in business.
+Thus, we have an inland bill of exchange and an international Bill of exchange.
+All these types of Bill of exchange exist for use in business.

 - A bill of exchange is different from a cheque.
 Though a bill of exchange plays a similar role as a cheque, a bill of exchange is different from a cheque.
 It is different because it is a written document of how much a debtor owes a creditor.

-- Checkout investopedia’s definition of Bill of exchange here
+- Check out Investopedia’s definition of the Bill of exchange HERE

-- Find out more information about about bill of exchange from our other post.
+- Please find out more information about the Bill of exchange from our other post.

 You Might Have Interest In The Following As Well:

 - The problems that developing countries face in the world?

 - What is a valid contract in business – the principles of contract.